She's Not Just a Pretty Face

-"She's Not Just a Pretty Face" is a song recorded by Canadian country-pop singer Shania Twain.
-It was the fourth country single, and sixth overall, from her fourth studio album Up!.
-The song was written by Twain and her then-husband Robert John "Mutt" Lange.
-Twain had announced that "Nah!" would be the next single after "Forever and for Always", but "She's Not Just a Pretty Face" was released instead.
-It became Twain's 15th top ten single on Billboard Country.
-The song was originally to be released to the UK as a pop single on March 24, 2004, but that plan was canceled.
-It was, however, released to Eastern Europe as the fourth single, where it did reasonably well in some countries.
-The song debuted in North America on October 6, 2003.
+"She's Not Just a Pretty Face" is a song co-written and recorded by Canadian country pop artist Shania Twain, recorded for her fourth studio album Up!
+(2002).
+It was released as the album's sixth single on October 6, 2003; the fourth released to country radio.
+Twain wrote the song with then-husband Robert John "Mutt" Lange, who also produced it.

+"She's Not Just a Pretty Face" peaked at number 9 on the Hot Country Songs chart.
 It was nominated for Best Female Country Vocal Performance at the 2005 Grammy Awards.
-The song was performed on highly rated TV shows, such as The Oprah Winfrey Show, the 2003 Country Music Awards, and the 2003 Billboard Music Awards, all helping it land in the top ten.
+The song was performed on The Oprah Winfrey Show, the 2003 CMA Awards, and the 2003 Billboard Music Awards.
 Twain also performed "She's Not Just a Pretty Face" on her Up!
-Tour.
+Tour and again in 2023 as part of a throwback medley on her Queen of Me Tour.

 Composition

 The song is performed in the key of E major in common time with a tempo of 100 beats per minute.
 Twain's vocals span from B3 to C5 in the song.